Moothon: Critical reception

-Moothon generally received positive reviews from the critics.
+'Moothon' received generally positive reviews from the critics.

 Sify rated the movie 4 on 5 stars and said,"Moothon treads on an unconventional terrain for Malayalam and opens a fascinating world for the viewer.
-Don’t miss this one!"
+Don't miss this one!"
 The News Minute rated the movie 4 on 5 stars and said, "Geetu Mohandas-Nivin Pauly deliver a brilliant film" The Times of India rated the movie 4 on 5 stars and said, "Moothon is what happens when a powerful story meets a competent director who ropes in some of the best artists and technicians, knowing exactly what to get from them, and how.
 Moothon is a brave film."

 The New Indian Express reviewed, "A welcome change for Malayalam film industry overdosed by feel-good films" The Indian Express rated the movie 3 on 5 stars and said, "Nivin Pauly delivers in this dark existential drama."
 Behindwood rated the movie 3.25 stars on 5 and reviewed, "Moothon is packed with top-notch performances.
 Nivin Pauly beautifully straddles the contrasting sides of Akbar's character while Roshan Matthew memorably plays the sensitivity of Aamir.
 Shashank Arora deserves a special mention as Sameer.
 Moothon is a visceral, grim yet optimistic exploration of human nature."

 Dennis Harvey from Variety wrote that "The film benefits from strong performances, particularly by the male leads in the flashback.
 It also sports flavorful cinematography (Rajeev Ravi) and production design (Abid T.P.).
 But a story with this much woe on its plate needs to slow down more often to let us fully absorb the cruel turns of fate, and “The Elder One” is often in a confounding rush".
 The Hindu wrote about the movie as, "Although it does not play out smoothly all through, Moothon has enough depth in it for us to dive deep, and come back with material to ponder.
 Geetu Mohandas makes a brave statement with her first film in Malayalam."
 HuffPost wrote, "Nivin Pauly Is Spot On, But Let Down By Inconsistent Writing."
 Baradwaj Rangan of Film Companion South wrote "One part of me wished this ambitious film had stuck to one story in one timeline, but in a strange way, this in-between mood is what makes the events stand out".